Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/migration_merge_checklist.md

 * In most cases, many of the configuration files (copied from `isle-prod-project.institution` to `enduser-renamed-directory.institution`) will have fake or empty settings in them.
 Please remove, edit or enter new values as advised.

 ### Assumptions / Prerequisites
-* The enduser has completed Steps 1 -4 of the [1.4. -Testing - Migration Guide](alpha_migration_guide.md).
+* The enduser has completed Steps 1 -4 of the [Migration Guide](migration_guide.md).
-    * Includes the steps outlined within the [Migration Export Checklist](alpha_migration_export_checklist.md) to copy over production data and configuration files.
+    * Includes the steps outlined within the [Migration Export Checklist](migration_export_checklist.md) to copy over production data and configuration files.

-* The enduser is currently on Step 5 of the [1.4. -Testing - Migration Guide](alpha_migration_guide.md)
+* The enduser is currently on Step 5 of the [Migration Guide](migration_guide.md)

 ---
 #### Apache